-This is a vital question for church leaders who set policies and procedures regarding their copyright compliance.
+The possibility of being a church fined for copyright infringement is a vital question for church leaders who set policies and procedures regarding copyright infringement.
 I’m always a little stunned to hear someone counter with, “How many churches have been sued for copyright infringement?”
 In other words, what’s the chance of us getting caught and what are the risks?

-Two recent lawsuits raised a major red flag for Christian leaders who have the illusion there is special immunity for churches when it comes to the U.S. Copyright Law, and smaller churches can no longer assume they operate under the radar.
+Two famous lawsuits involving a church fined for copyright infringement raised a major red flag for Christian leaders who have the illusion there is special immunity for churches when it comes to the U.S. Copyright Law, and smaller churches can no longer assume they operate under the radar.

 Yesh Music (Richard Cupolo and John Emanuele) filed a complaint on October 28, 2011, claiming that First Baptist Church Smyrna (TN) used two of Yesh’s compositions in videos streamed from their website.
 The complaint also details Yesh’s assertion that no license was granted for this use.
 Yesh is seeking $150,000 for each infringement in addition to attorneys’ fees.

 The complaint against FBC Smyrna comes on the heels of a much more high profile suit filed by Yesh Music this summer against the nation’s largest church, Joel Osteen’s Lakewood Church with weekly attendance of 43,000.
 While Lakewood may have the resources to combat this type of litigation, many smaller churches could find this kind of lawsuit to be devastating.
 “Federal copyright laws apply to everyone in the country, whether they are a church or a company.
 There are are no exceptions,” said the plaintiff’s attorney, W. Craft Hughes.
 “Our clients made the decision to look to the court system to get justice for what’s happened to them.”